otammato/6_ELK_monitoring_NodeJS_logs/README.md

 <br><br>

-The architecture entails several items:
+The architecture entails the following:

 1. **An AWS EC2 instance**: With installed Docker, Git, Node, npm.